Skip to main content

 Working with Data Inputs

-Data inputs allow you to connect external data to Viz Flowics, so you can create data-driven graphics.
-When you create a data input, Viz Flowics generates an endpoint where you can push or stream your data.
+When you create a data input, Viz Flowics generates an endpoint (the container) where you can push or stream your data.

-To create a data input, on the top bar click DATA CONNECTORS, select Data Inputs, then click the plus sign and select the data input to create.
+To create a data input, on the top bar click on DATA CONNECTORS, select Data Inputs, then click the plus button and select the data input you need to create.

 Be aware